Blow-up phenomena in nonlocal eigenvalue problems: when theories of $L^1$ and $L^2$ meet: Preliminaries, definitions and precise statement of results

 Furthermore, for $f\in L^1(\Omega;\delta^\gamma)\cap L^\infty_\loc(\Omega)$, $K\Subset K_0\Subset\Omega$ and $u=\bG_\lambda(f)$ we have that

 \end{enumerate} \end{thm}

-The $L^2$ theory is classical and the regularity with high integrability data follows essentially from the behavior of the Green's function.
-In fact, under stronger assumptions on the Green's function, one may even obtain $u\in C^\alpha(\overline{\Omega})$, for $\alpha>\gamma$.
+The $L^2$ theory is classical and the regularity with highly-integrable data follows essentially from the behavior of the Green function.
+In fact, under stronger assumptions on the Green function, one may even obtain $u\in C^\alpha(\overline{\Omega})$, for $\alpha>\gamma$.
 Indeed, for RFL and SFL, it follows from \cite[Theorem 1.1]{F} and \cite[Theorem 1.5 (2)]{CSt} respectively.\footnote{In \cite{F} the Morrey space $\cM_\beta$ is used.
 Note that by \Cref{lem:embed-Lp}, $L^q(\Omega)$ is continuously embedded into $\cM_{n/q}$.} The case of $L^1(\Omega;\delta^\gamma)$ data is an elaboration of the classical paper of Brezis--Cazenave--Martel--Ramiandrisoa \cite{BCMR}.
 Note that we do not use the maximum principle, in order to cover the case of large $\lambda$ (i.e. $\lambda\geq \lambda_1$).
 Also, we obtain directly $L^p$-estimates for some $p>1$.
 The proof is provided in \Cref{sec:lin} for (1) global estimates and \Cref{sec:lin-loc} for (2) local boundedness.